-Basically what the HEART taxation act means for foreign citizens on greencards is that if we stay longer than 8 years that the USA government wants to tax our income our entire net worth, even money you might have earned 10-20 years BEFORE you even moved to the USA :(
+Basically what the HEART Taxation Act means for foreign citizens on greencards is that if we stay longer than 8 years that the USA government wants to tax our unrealised capital gains across our entire net worth, even money you might have earned 10-20 years BEFORE you even moved to the USA :(

 I'm sure that the politicians who passed this knew what they were doing but anyone who employs foreign nationals to provide valuable services for their companies may not understand why people are going to be turning down good jobs to leave the USA before they reach the 8 year limit.